-Kelsey is a graduate student in the Neuroscience program whose main program of research investigates the relationship between physical health factors - including aerobic fitness, body composition, and nutrition- and hippocampal function during childhood.
-To address these research questions, she utilizes behavioral, eye-tracking, physiological, and neuroimaging methods.
-Prior to coming to Illinois, Kelsey graduated with B.A. in Biology from Kalamazoo College (2012).
-In her free time, she enjoys playing tennis, cooking, hiking, and spending time with family and friends on the Leelanau Peninsula.
+Kelsey is a postdoctoral research associate affiliated with the Center for Brain Plasticity.
+Her program of research investigates the relationship between physical health factors- including aerobic fitness, body composition, and nutrition- and hippocampal function throughout the lifespan.
+To explore these relationships, she utilizes multiple behavioral, eye-tracking, physiological, and structural neuroimaging techniques.
+Kelsey earned a Ph.D. in Neuroscience from the University of Illinois in 2018.
+Prior to coming to Illinois she graduated with a B.A. in Biology from Kalamazoo College (2012).
+In her free time she enjoys teaching group fitness classes, cooking, and spending time with family and friends on the Leelanau Peninsula.

 Kevin is in his last year at the Beckman Institute.
 He graduated with a B.S. in Computer Science from Texas Tech Univerity and was an Embedded and Vision Systems engineer at National Instruments for a number of years before switching focus to Computational Neuroscience.
 Kevins interests are varied but include Neural Networks, Machine Learning/Deep Learning, Data Visualization, Software/Systems Architectures, and Machine Vision.
 Kevin recently accepted a position as a Machine Learning Engineer at Walmart in Austin, TX.
 His other interests include music theory, science fiction, homebrewing, and coffee roasting.